mfred488/mfred488.github.io/_posts/2020-01-14-2019-SANS-holiday-hack-challenge-write-up.markdown

 ### Alabaster Snowball

 Let's now go into the Speaker UNpreparedness Room, where we meet Alabaster.
-This elf wants to log in (using his completely secure login and passwords), and land into in a Bash shell.
-As you probably guessed, the natural way (`sudo alabaster_password`) will not exactly work (but you should definitely try first).
+This elf wants to log in (using his completely secure login and password), and land into in a Bash shell.
+As you probably guessed, the natural way (`su alabaster_snowball`) will not exactly work (but you should definitely try first).

-As mentioned in the hints, the users shell is determined by the contents of /etc/passwd
+As mentioned in the hints, the user's shell is determined by the contents of /etc/passwd
 {% highlight bash %}
 $ cat /etc/passwd | grep alabaster_snowball
 alabaster_snowball:x:1001:1001::/home/alabaster_snowball:/bin/nsh